WANF: Meredith ownership

-Sale to Gray Television; rebrand as "Atlanta News First"
+Sale to Gray Television; relaunch as Atlanta News First

-On May 3, 2021, locally based Gray Television announced its intent to purchase the Meredith Local Media division, including WGCL-TV and WPCH, for $2.7 billion.
+On May 3, 2021, Atlanta-based Gray Television announced its intent to purchase the Meredith Local Media division, including WGCL-TV and WPCH, for $2.7 billion.
 The sale was completed on December 1.
-For Gray, a company whose Georgia roots date to 1897, the acquisition of WGCL-TV has been the springboard for major investments in Atlanta-area media.
-In 2022, Gray spent $30 million to acquire WKTB-CD, Atlanta's Telemundo affiliate and the largest independently owned Telemundo outlet in the eastern United States, and co-owned Surge Digital Media, a boutique digital advertising agency; former owner Susan Sim Oh joined Gray at the conclusion of the sale, and Gray plans to relocate Telemundo Atlanta from its studios in Duluth to WGCL-TV.
+For Gray, a company whose Georgia roots date to 1897, channel 46 became the company's flagship property and a springboard for major investments in Atlanta-area media.
+In 2022, Gray spent $30 million to acquire WKTB-CD, Atlanta's Telemundo affiliate and the largest independently owned Telemundo outlet in the eastern United States, and co-owned Surge Digital Media, a boutique digital advertising agency; former owner Susan Sim Oh joined Gray at the conclusion of the sale, and Gray announced plans to relocate Telemundo Atlanta from its studios in Duluth to WGCL-TV.
 It also acquired WKSY-LD, a low-power station licensed to Summerville and Trion.

-In addition, in 2021, Gray acquired Third Rail Studios, a film and television production facility located on the site of the former Doraville Assembly automobile plant in Doraville; it then announced a partnership with NBCUniversal to run Third Rail and a major expansion of the Assembly complex slated to be completed in 2023.
+In addition, in 2021, Gray acquired Third Rail Studios, a film and television production facility located on the site of the former General Motors Doraville Assembly plant in Doraville; it then announced a partnership with NBCUniversal to run Third Rail and a major expansion of the Assembly complex slated to be completed in 2023.

-On August 31, 2022, Gray announced that WGCL-TV and WPCH's news programs would take on the umbrella brand of Atlanta News First, with WGCL-TV additionally changing its call sign to WANF, on October 3.
-In interviews, multiple station executives commented that the outgoing WGCL-TV had no brand at all.
+On August 31, 2022, Gray announced that WGCL-TV and WPCH's news programs would take on the umbrella brand of Atlanta News First on September 30, with WGCL-TV additionally changing its call sign to WANF on October 3.
+In interviews, multiple station executives commented that they did not consider this a "rebranding" but a "branding"; in their view, channel 46 had no brand at all when Gray took over.
+According to general manager Erik Schrader, Gray wanted to bill WANF as a station with a very deep connection to Atlanta and which was owned by a locally headquartered company.

+Gray and the Atlanta Hawks reached a deal in December 2023 to broadcast 10 games during the 2023–24 NBA season, primarily on Friday nights.
+All ten games would air on WPCH, with two of them simulcast by WANF.
+All games would be produced by Bally Sports Southeast.

+Return to independence

+On June 2, 2025, Gray announced it would be ending WANF's CBS affiliation effective August 16.
+Gray plans to turn WANF into a news-intensive independent station.
+The CBS affiliation moved to network-owned WUPA.